nrako/librarian-ec2/README.markdown

 It's an easy solution for provisionning and EC2 instance.

-These scripts have been tested only on Mac OS X 10.7 but should works on many unix based system, and if not, the script is simple fix it and make a pull request ;)
+These scripts have been tested only on Mac OS X 10.7 but should works on many unix based system, and if it's note the case, the script is simple fix it and make a pull request ;)

 ## Requirements